Heads up!

-You can download the OpenNLP default models, from the OpenNLP website, or from Opensolr, here.
+You can also download OpenNLP default models from us or the official OpenNLP website.

 <analyzer>